cavo789/blog/blog/2024/01/28/planethoster-n0c-spam-roundcube-action/index.md

 ## Conclusion

-From now on, all you have to do is copy/paste the email addresses you receive spam from, see if you can standardise them as much as possible (by using the asterisk like in `newsletter@*`) and then copy/paste them into the JSON file that you just have to upload to Github.
+From now on, all you have to do is copy/paste the email addresses you receive spam from, see if you can standardize them as much as possible (by using the asterisk like in `newsletter@*`) and then copy/paste them into the JSON file that you just have to upload to Github.

 Et voilà!